NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

    - Vue: Vue is often considered more approachable for newcomers.
 Its single-file components with HTML, CSS, and JavaScript make it easier to grasp.
 Vue also provides clear and concise documentation.

+   - Svelte: Svelte has a low learning curve.
+Its templating syntax is similar to HTML and JavaScript, and it eliminates the need for a virtual DOM.
+Svelte’s documentation is very easy to follow and features a detailed in-built tutorial.

 2. **Community:**